 If you want to stream in HD or 4K and aren't sure if your internet connection is up to it, you can check your broadband speed using our broadband speed tester.

-Some internet service providers (ISP) apply a fair usage policy.
-By agreeing to your broadband contract you agree to use your connection reasonably.
-The small print might state 'you mustn't use it beyond what can be reasonably expected of someone using the service for domestic purposes'.
-So, if you're downloading ridiculously high levels of data month after month from sites like BitTorrent, or uploading large data backups to cloud storage, then your ISP may investigate it.
-For most users this is very unlikely to be an issue, even if you're a heavy user or a Netflix binge-watcher.
-If you're concerned about your data usage, you could switch to a provider with a policy package called 'Truly unlimited'.
+Some internet service providers (ISPs) implement a fair usage policy.
+By agreeing to your broadband contract, you commit to using your connection reasonably.
+The small print may state something like, "you must not use it beyond what can be reasonably expected of someone using the service for domestic purposes."
+For example, if you are consistently downloading large amounts of data from sites like BitTorrent or uploading substantial data backups to cloud storage, your ISP may investigate.
+However, for most users, this is unlikely to be an issue, even for heavy users or avid Netflix binge-watchers.
+If you are concerned about your data usage, you could consider switching to a provider offering a policy package such as 'Truly Unlimited'.
 Currently; BT, Plusnet, Sky & TalkTalk offer "Truly unlimited" broadband with no traffic management monitoring.

-Smartphone data usage is basically the amount of data that you use during one billing cycle.
-Your smartphone data is used whenever you use your phone's internet connection to perform any task.
-Data charges vary depending on your mobile phone tariff.
-Using your phone abroad on a roaming network can be very expensive, unless your network provider lets you use your local mobile data allowance in the country you've travelled to.
+Smartphone data usage refers to the amount of data you consume during one billing cycle.
+Your data is used whenever you connect to the internet on your phone to perform any task.
+Data charges can vary depending on your mobile phone tariff.
+Using your phone abroad on a roaming network can be costly, unless your network provider allows you to use your local mobile data allowance in the country you're visiting.

-A data cap or data allowance is a specific amount of data which you can use during one billing cycle, with penalties for exceeding the limit.
-Exceeding your data cap is likely to automatically trigger a reduction in speed, or the suspension of your account services.
-A data cap/limit is more typical of mobile phone tariffs, but can also apply to home broadband packages if you have not opted for an unlimited broadband plan.
-Broadband deals are either advertised as 'unlimited usage' or state a specific amount of data that you can use each month i.e 20Gb per month.
+A data cap or allowance refers to a specific amount of data you can use during one billing cycle, with penalties for exceeding the limit.
+If you exceed your data cap, it is likely to result in a reduction in speed or a suspension of your account services.
+While data caps are more common with mobile phone tariffs, they can also apply to home broadband packages if you have not opted for an unlimited plan.
+Broadband deals are typically advertised as either offering 'unlimited usage' or specifying a fixed data allowance, such as 20GB per month.
 You can use our broadband calculator above to estimate your monthly usage.

-Our broadband usage calculator should be used as a guide only.
-Your broadband usage may vary from the figure shown.
-All data entered is anonymous, not stored and solely used for the purpose of the calculation.
+Our broadband usage calculator is intended as a guide only.
+Your actual broadband usage may differ from the figure displayed.
+All data entered is anonymous, not stored, and used solely for the purpose of the calculation.
+The calculator's data usage has been updated to reflect current trends in 2024.

 We compare the UK's major broadband providers,